Pulmonary Embolism

 Offers Telehealth

 Dr. Gregory Piazza is a cardiovascular medicine specialist at Brigham and Women’s Hospital (BWH).
 He is also an associate professor of medicine at Harvard Medical School (HMS).Dr.
 Piazza received his medical degree from University of Massachusetts Medical School.
 He completed a residency in internal medicine and fellowships in cardiology and advanced cardiovascular imaging at Beth Israel Deaconess Medical Center.
 He also served as chief medical resident at Beth Israel Deaconess Medical Center.
 He then completed a fellowship in vascular medicine at BWH.
 Dr. Piazza is board certified in internal medicine, cardiovascular disease, vascular medicine and echocardiography.Dr.
 Piazza’s practice focuses on the evaluation, management and prevention of venous thromboembolism (VTE), thrombosis-related infertility, and stroke prevention in atrial fibrillation.
 The author of over 140 peer-reviewed publications, his research investigates innovative treatment of VTE, thrombosis-related infertility, and prevention of stroke.
 Dr. Piazza has received research support from the National Institutes of Health."".
 Dr. Piazza is rated as an Elite provider by MediFind in the treatment of Pulmonary Embolism.
-His top areas of expertise are Pulmonary Embolism, Deep Vein Thrombosis, Venous Thromboembolism (VTE), Embolectomy, and Thrombectomy.
+He is also highly rated in 16 other conditions, according to our data.
+His clinical expertise encompasses Pulmonary Embolism, Deep Vein Thrombosis, Venous Thromboembolism (VTE), Embolectomy, and Thrombectomy.
+Dr. Piazza is board certified in Cardiovascular Disease.

 Learn about our expert tiers